 A complete list of Hope's missions (local & trips)

 As part of Hope Lutheran’s commitment to serving the Wake Forest community, Hope has adopted Forestville Road, between Rogers Road and Burlington Mills Road.
 Four times a year a clean-up day is organized, and volunteers spend time picking up trash that has accumulated on the sides of Forestville Road.
-Watch the bulletins and newsletters for Adopt-A-Highway clean-up events, or contact Jeff Vukovich or Andrew DiGiovanni for more information.
+Watch the bulletins and newsletters for Adopt-A-Highway clean-up events, or contact Jeff Vukovich or Andrew DiGiovanni for more information about the next clean-up day.

-Brown Bag Ministries is an eleven-year-old ministry designed for volunteers of all ages, whether multi-generational families or individuals, to join together in fellowship to provide nutritious lunches with a spiritual message to children and their families.
+Brown Bag Ministries is an twelve-year-old ministry designed for volunteers of all ages, whether multi-generational families or individuals, to join together in fellowship to provide nutritious lunches with a spiritual message to children and their families.
 Within a two-hour period on a Saturday morning, brown bags are filled, and lunches are delivered to nearby neighborhood.
-Sign up to volunteer here!
+Sign up for the 2023 year.
 For further information, please contact Nancy Repak at 919-279-3801, or Debbie Irgens at 919- 373-9181.

 Habitat of Western NC

 Why work with Habitat of Mitchell/Yancey Counties in North Carolina?
 The answer is easy...volunteers are desperately needed!
 It takes an average of 4 times longer to complete a home in Mitchell/Yancey than it does in Wake County.
-Hope has been sending mission teams to the area for the past 10 years and has been instrumental in assisting to build 8 homes.
-A typical day on the trip begins with heading to the job site by 9:00am.
-The group is asked to perform all aspects of construction from hammering, painting, landscaping, or clean-up.
-The day ends with dinner and devotions and includes lots of laughing and fellowship.
-The team stays at Camp Linn Haven.
-To learn more about upcoming trips, contact Don Yakopcic at or Bonnie Petersilge at
+Hope has been sending mission teams to the area for the past 12 years and has been instrumental in assisting to build several homes.

 This ministry offers free clothing a few times during the year, with all items donated by the people of Hope.
 Items go directly to people who need them most in Wake Forest and surrounding communities.
 Any remaining clothing is then donated to different organizations around the Wake Forest area that are also in need.
 Watch the bulletin and newsletter for the next Hope Chest event.
 If you would like to participate in this wonderful ministry at Hope, contact Hope Chest Coordinators Mary Jo Isom ( ) or Martha Haun ( ).

 This inspiring outdoor production in early December will take you back in time to experience the first Christmas.
 A long-standing tradition at Hope, the Live Nativity features live animals (and live people, too), professionally-crafted scenery, and seasonal music to provide community members with a memorable encounter with the Babe of Bethlehem.
-To get involved, contact Claudia VanHook at or Wendi Pallozzi at
+To get involved, contact Claudia VanHook or Wendi Pallozzi.

 Personal Missionary Support

-Our congregation helps sponsor an overseas missionary family, as part of Hope’s overall mission.
-Pray for Pastor Gustavo Maita, and Deaconness Ruth Maita, along with their children Mikhaela and Isaiah, serving God’s people in Mayaguez, Puerto Rico.
-Pastor Gustavo and Deaconness Ruth have served Iglesia Luterana Príncipe de Paz (Prince of Peace Lutheran Church) in Mayaguez, Puerto Rico since 2018.
+Our congregation helps sponsor an overseas missionary family as part of Hope’s overall mission.
+Pray for Pastor Gustavo Maita and Deaconess Ruth Maita, along with their children Mikhaela and Isaiah, serving God’s people in Mayaguez, Puerto Rico.
+Pastor Gustavo and Deaconess Ruth have served Iglesia Luterana Príncipe de Paz (Prince of Peace Lutheran Church) in Mayaguez, Puerto Rico since 2018.
 Their Lutheran Church Missouri Synod mission congregation is active in serving the members of their community, providing a wide range of services and resources that help bring people to Christ.
-Many members of Hope have come to know the Maita family over the past few years, during Hope mission trips to the island after Hurricane María.
+Many members of Hope have come to know the Maita family in recent years, during Hope mission trips to the island after Hurricane María.
 Learn more about the Maita family at lcms.org/maita.

 Puerto Rico Mission Projects